meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 People talk about a balance of omega 3 to omega 6, that it should be about 1:1, maybe 1:4 at worst.

-Omega-6 is known as Linolenic Acid (LA) and Arachidonic Acid (AA).
-LA can be converted to AA in the body.

 In the West, people average eating a ratio around 1:20.
 I don&rsquo;t know where this number is from but I worry that most of the &ldquo;1&rdquo; there is also ALA (Alpha-Linolenic Acid) from seed oils, which the body does not really use, so it&rsquo;s even worse than it sounds.

-There have been signs that actually *the balance doesn&rsquo;t matter* so long as you are getting a certain a minimum of EPA/DHA.
+There have been signs that actually *the balance doesn&rsquo;t matter* so long as you are getting a certain a minimum of omega-3.

 <a id="org3118bc1"></a>